-Few general facts about Split Croatia – the town is the second largest city in the country and a largest city in the Dalmatia region.
-City was originally built around the Diocletian’s Palace (a fortress-like palace built for the retired Roman emperor Diocletian), where the locals sought refuge many centuries ago.
-However, despite initial appearance, the city is not a small tourist town.
+A few general facts about Split Croatia – the town is the second-largest city in the country and the largest city in the Dalmatia region.
+The city was originally built around the Diocletian’s Palace (a fortress-like palace built for the retired Roman emperor Diocletian), where the locals sought refuge many centuries ago.
+However, despite its initial appearance, the city is not a small tourist town.
 It extends over a large area, well beyond the ancient city center.
 Modern Split is a city with 180 000 inhabitants.
-It represents economic hub of the Eastern Adriatic shoreline (an unofficial “capital” of Dalmatia).
+It represents the economic hub of the Eastern Adriatic shoreline (an unofficial “capital” of Dalmatia).

-While wandering through the historic centre of Split Craotia, you will notice the Roman walls, squares and temples.
+While wandering through the historic center of Split Croatia, you will notice the Roman walls, squares and temples.
 Because of its ideal climate, with 2,800 hours of sunlight per year, locals have other names for Split: ”The most beautiful city in the world” and “Mediterranean flower”.
-A lot of famous Croatian sportmen were born in Split.
+A lot of famous Croatian sportsmen were born in Split.
 In their honor, locals called their city “The sportiest city in the world”.
-The most popular sport institution is the football club “Hajduk”.
+The most popular sports institution is the football club “Hajduk”.
 All over the city, you will notice Hajduk’s colors and logo.
 It is a work of Torcida, the oldest fan group in Europe, established in 1950.
-Beside the bell tower of St. Domnius, important city symbols are the Dalmatian dog and a donkey.
-Locals have a great respect for donkey for its indispensable place in hard labor and transport in Dalmatian mountains in the past.
+Besides the bell tower of St. Domnius, important city symbols are the Dalmatian dog and a donkey.
+Locals have great respect for donkeys for their indispensable place in hard labor and transport in the Dalmatian mountains in the past.

-In general, winter in Split is mild, with average temperature above 0°C. Despite the popular story that city has snowfall once in every 30 years, there is actually at least one snowy day during every winter (usually in January or at the beginning of the February).
+In general, winter in Split is mild, with an average temperature above 0°C. Despite the popular story that the city has snowfall once every 30 years, there is actually at least one snowy day during every winter (usually in January or at the beginning of February).
 If you happen to be in Split on a day with significant snowfall, expect serious traffic difficulties.

-On the Western side of the city centre, the wooded Marjan peninsula offers fine views over the coast and islands from its heights.
-The best beaches in Split are on the Northern side of the Marjan, or Eastern side of ferry dock at the Bacvice.
+On the western side of the city center, the wooded Marjan peninsula offers fine views over the coast and islands from its heights.
+The best beaches in Split are on the Northern side of the Marjan or the Eastern side of a ferry dock at the Bacvice.

 After his illness in 303 C.E, Diocletian announced that he would retire as soon as his Palace, scheduled for completion in 305 C.E, was ready.
 The Palace was built as a massive structure, much like a Roman military fortress.
 It faces the sea on its Southern side, with walls 170 to 200 meters (570 to 700 feet) long, and 15 to 20 meters (50 to 70 feet) high, enclosing an area of 38,000 m² (9½ acres).
 The palace water supply was substantial, fed by an aqueduct from Jadro spring, which supplies the city to this day.
 The palace and the city of Spalatum, which formed its surroundings, were at times inhabited by a population as large as 8,000 to 10,000 people.